-CO3.5 Young people not in education or employment Definitions and methodology
+CO3.5 Young people not in education or employment

+Definitions and methodology

-This indicator presents data on young people who are 'NEET' - those who are not in employment, education or training.
+This indicator presents data on young people who are 'NEET' - those who are not in employment, education, or training.
 Young people are defined as those between 15 and 29 years of age, while an individual is classified as 'NEET' as long as they were neither enrolled in formal education or a training programme nor in paid employment (for at least one hour per week) during the relevant survey reference period.
 Data on NEETs are taken from OECD Education at a Glance and national labour force surveys.
+Three measures are used:

+- i) NEET rates, calculated as the proportion of 15-29 year olds who are classified as NEET - ii) NEET rates by five-year age groups, for 15-19 year olds, 20-24 year olds, and 25-29 year olds - iii) NEET rates by gender

+Key findings

-Three measures are used: - i) NEET rates, calculated as the proportion of 15-29 year olds that are classified as NEET - ii) NEET rates by five-year age groups, for 15-19 year-olds, 20-24 year-olds, and 25-29 year-olds - iii) NEET rates by sex Key findings NEET rates vary considerably across the Asia-Pacific countries covered here (Chart CO3.5.A).
-While NEET rates are relatively low in Japan (10%) and, to a slightly lesser extent in New Zealand (12%), they are comparatively high in Korea (20%) and Viet Nam (23%).
-Indeed, in Viet Nam, almost one in four young people aged 15-29 are classified as NEET, according to data from the Viet Nam Household Living Standards Survey 2018.
+NEET rates vary considerably across the Asia-Pacific countries included here (Chart CO3.5.A).
+While NEET rates are relatively low in Singapore (6%) and, to a lesser extent in Japan (8%), they are comparatively high in Indonesia (23%) and Korea (20%): in Indonesia and Korea, almost one in four young people aged 15-29 were classified as NEET in 2021.

 Chart CO3.5.A.
-NEET rates for 15-29 year-oldsProportion (%) of 15-29 year olds not in employment, education or training (NEET), 2020
+NEET rates for 15-29 year-oldsProportion (%) of 15-29 year olds not in employment, education or training (NEET), 2021